Thursday, May 30, 2013

 The Next Chapter

-In the weeks preceding our shop closing, I repeatedly heard “the next chapter.”
-Many people referenced its closing as one chapter in my life, and the future would be the next chapter.
-I was now unemployed.
-I said I was a full-time photographer and writer.
-These passions were what the Lord blessed me with and what He wanted me to storm.
+In the weeks preceding the closing of our shop, I often heard the phrase “the next chapter.”
+Many people referred to its closing as one chapter in my life, and the future would be the next chapter.
+Now, I am unemployed.
+I say I’m a full-time photographer and writer.
+These are the passions that the Lord has blessed me with and what He wants me to storm.

 Tuesday, May 7, 2013